 On a side note, the the world famous Freestyle Kayaker EJ Jackson, who taught me modern whitewater kayaking, has a son, Dane Jackson, who has has been world champion in both Freestyle Kayak and Canoe.
 He is also world class in Freestyle SUP.
 Spencer Lacy, grandson of a Colorado man named Joe Lacy, who helped my dad get a paddlehold in this country, is one of the most prolific Whitewater SUP athletes there has been.
 SUP’s now routinely run whitewater rivers worldwide.

-This is a back-to-the-SUPs origin story: It was Laird Hamiliton, David Kalama, and other Hawaiian waterman that belonged to the “too short crew” who popularized the SUP around 1998.
+This is a back-to-the-SUPs origin story: It was Laird Hamiliton, David Kalama, and other Hawaiian watermen who belonged to the “too short crew” who popularized the SUP around 1998.
 They were having a bad wave day for regular surfing and decided to use some long boards and outrigger canoe paddles and have a laugh.
 Soon, they found themselves catching all sorts of waves and having fun.

 They went back to their workshops and started developing better boards.
 There was a challenge in making robust paddles that were 6-7 feet long, that did not snap like toothpicks.
 Within a few years, the industry had this and much more sorted out and has never looked back.
 I highly recommend the book The Art of Stand UP Padding by Ben Marcus to get an in depth history on it all.

 MKC has discovered that many of our SUP students with memberships also take our KAYAK Basics classes and learn to kayak.
 Then they are able to do longer distances sooner in their paddling careers.
 They can build up their SUP endurance and can eventually circumnavigate Manhattan on Kayak or SUP or Ski.
 Hence, a new species of MKC paddler that is Trilingual!
-They can pick, choose, and use the vessel and the paddle that serves them best for the days journey at hand, whether it be Kayak, SUP, or surfski!
+They can pick, choose, and use the vessel and the paddle that serves them best for the days journey at hand!
 This diversity makes Manhattan Kayak + SUP endlessly rewarding.

-Over the last two decades we have had a full menu of wonderful tours that are excellent experiences all on their own.
-However, we do have a recommended progression to achieve the crown jewel of the program: The Manhattan Circumnavigation, which is always a thrill for veterans and newfound graduates alike.
+We have a full menu of wonderful trips that are excellent experiences all on their own.
+However, we recommend a progression to achieve the crown jewel: the Manhattan Circumnavigation, which is always a thrill for veterans and newfound graduates alike.
 Do it in a Kayak, or on a SUP, and then a Ski.
 The Trilingual Trifecta!